 Just to give you a heads up, when it comes to speed a mobile hotspot might not be able to provide you with the same speed your home WiFi gives.

-But I can tell you that it will give you a decent download and upload speed that can allow you to download files, attend zoom meetings, and just about any regular browsing activity without a hitch.
+But I can tell you that it will give you a decent download and upload speed that can allow you to download files, attend zoom meetings, and do just about any regular browsing activity without a hitch.

 2) Data Capping